CeliaPires/Shopping-Trends/README.md

 * This dataset provides a detailed snapshot of online shopping behaviour and consumer trends.
 It contains synthetic yet realistic customer profiles with various features such as age, gender, purchase categories, payment preferences and engagement with promotional offers.

-* The dataset can be found in Kaggle: [dataset](Shopping Trends And Customer Behaviour Dataset)
+* The dataset can be found in Kaggle: [dataset](https://www.kaggle.com/datasets/sahilislam007/shopping-trends-and-customer-behaviour-dataset).

 * License: (CC0) Public domain